mshea/Pueblo/README.md

-# Pueblo: Python Markdown Static Blogger
+Title: Pueblo: Python Markdown Blog Software
+Author: Mike Shea
+Date: 15 December 2011

 ## 30 second summary

-I decided to formalize the script I use to generate this website and my other big website, Sly Flourish and [release the sourcecode](http://mikeshea.net/pueblo_source.txt).
-[Pueblo](http://mikeshea.net/pueblo_source.txt) is a single python script that generates a blog of static HTML files from a directory full of [markdown](http://daringfireball.net/projects/markdown/) text files.
+I decided to formalize the script I use to generate this website and my other big website, Sly Flourish and [release it](http://mikeshea.net/pueblo.zip).
+Pueblo is a single python script that generates a blog of static HTML files from a directory full of [markdown](http://daringfireball.net/projects/markdown/) text files.
 It's small, fast, easy, secure, and extensible.
 While it doesn't have many of the features of bigger blog platforms, Pueblo lets you spend less time on website maintenance and more time writing.

 ## A single simple script